StatistikStadtZuerich/documentation/README.md

+Disclaimer.
+The information on these pages is no longer up-to-date and not all examples are executable.

 # Linked Open Statistical Data
 This documentation covers using the linked open statistical data service provided by the [Statistics Office of the City of Zurich](https://www.stadt-zuerich.ch/statistik).